Kropz says Saldanha Bay export facility denied after Transnet cites capacity issues - Miningmx

 Kropz, in which Patrice Motsepe’s African Rainbow Capital (ARC) has a 47% stake, is also running into debt management problems.

-It said today the strengthening of the rand had led to a shortfall in repayment of a R680m convertible loan provided to the company last year.
+It said today the strengthening of the rand had led to a shortfall in payment of a R680m convertible loan agreed with the company last year.
 At the time of the loan agreement, the rand was trading at R17 to the dollar compared to about R14 today.

-The upshot is that Kropz has an R80m shortfall.
+The upshot is that Kropz has an R80m shortfall because it is receiving far fewer rands than it hoped it would receive.
 “Management is in the process of investigating alternatives for the funding of this potential shortfall,” the company said.
 The loan is payable in the fourth quarter of this year.

 Kropz has led a difficult life since its launch in March 2018.
 The development of Elandsfontein was opposed by non-government organisations from the outset, an issue that was compounded by technical problems at the plant.